Four patients die in Kyrgyzstan from coronavirus for 24 hours

-Four more patients died from coronavirus in the last 24 hours in Kyrgyzstan.
-The Ministry of Health and Social Development of Kyrgyzstan reported.
+Four more patients died from coronavirus over the past 24 hours in Kyrgyzstan.
+The Ministry of Health and Social Development reported.

-Three cases were registered in Bishkek, and one more — in Chui region.
+Two cases were registered in Bishkek and two more — in Chui region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.